Generic selectors

 • Provider analytics to assess providers' medical services and patient outcomes

-• Customized platform with features curated to match payer needs
+• Customized platform with healthcare payer analytics consulting services to match payer needs

 Industry